thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 [Collective Owernership](http://www.extremeprogramming.org/rules/collective.html) is one of the key practices from [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming): *anyone who sees an opportunity to add value to any portion of the code is required to do so at any time*.

-This introduces the following benefits:
+This instigates the following benefits:

 - Complex code does not live very long, because someone else will soon simplify it.
-For that reason, adding new functionality will never be difficult, or time-consuming.
+For that reason, adding new functionality will never be laborious, or time-consuming.
 - Anyone who finds a problem, will fix it immediately, resulting in higher quality.
 - Knowledge of the system is now shared between team members.
 Anyone can add functionality or apply changes to any part of the system removing bottlenecks and enabling the fast flow of work through the value stream.

 However, with feature branches, each team member works on its own isolated branch hidden from the rest of the team.
 As a consequence, feature branching works against collective ownership.
-Code is written by one individual.
-This introduces the strong tendency to see the code they wrote as "my code".
+Code is written by one individual introducing the strong tendency to see the code they wrote as "my code".

-We, therefore, lose the benefit of being a team as the team now depends on individuals and is not resilient anymore.
-Now, we rely on specific team members to change specific parts of the system.
-Naturally, this introduces bottlenecks for change, reducing throughput and increasing time to market.
+As a consequence, we lose the benefit of being a team.
+The team now depends on individuals.
+It is not resilient any more.
+We now rely on specific team members to change specific parts of the system.
+Needless to say, this introduces bottlenecks for change, reducing throughput and increasing time to market.

 Because feature branching goes against collective ownership, code will tend to be more complex.
-Adding new functionality becomes more difficult and more time-consuming.
+Adding new functionality becomes burdensome and labour-intensive.
 Again, this reduces IT delivery throughput and increases time to market.

 Because now knowledge of certain parts of the system gets concentrated on specific individuals, it also increases risk.

-At last, because feature branching cancels collective ownership, nobody shares the responsibility anymore for the quality of the IT systems resulting in reduced stability.
+At last, because feature branching cancels collective ownership, nobody shares the responsibility any more for the quality of the IT systems resulting in reduced stability.

 ### It introduces batch work and inventory